Campus Naloxone (Narcan) Distribution Program

 Protection for Those Rendering Aid

-Texas law protects a person who in good faith is trying to render aid to someone who may be suffering from an opioid overdose.
-Texas Health and Safety Code, Section 483.106, regarding administration of an opioid antagonist states “A person who, acting in good faith and with reasonable care, administers or does not administer an opioid antagonist to another person whom the person believes is suffering an opioid-related drug overdose is not subject to criminal prosecution, sanction under any professional licensing statute, or civil liability, for an act or omission resulting from the administration of or failure to administer the opioid antagonist”.
+Texas law protects a person who in good faith is trying to render aid to someone who may be suffering from an opioid poisoning.
+Texas Health and Safety Code, Section 483.106, regarding administration of an opioid antagonist states “A person who, acting in good faith and with reasonable care, administers or does not administer an opioid antagonist to another person whom the person believes is suffering an opioid-related drug poisoning is not subject to criminal prosecution, sanction under any professional licensing statute, or civil liability, for an act or omission resulting from the administration of or failure to administer the opioid antagonist”.